kirilllzaitsev/rgbde_3dgs_slam/README.md

 ## Takeaways

 - 3DGS-SLAM on blurry data works well when augmented with event priors such as brightness loss
-- camera tracking is negatively affected by frame sparsity, while mapping remains sufficiently high quality
+- frame sparsity significantly degrades reconstruction and tracking quality
-- the reason for the tracking failure is the assumption on small delta poses that allows to implicitly optimize them via rendering losses
+- one of the reasons for this poor performance is the assumption on small pose deltas between frames, allowing implicit optimization of poses via rendering losses
-- relative pose priors improve sparse-view tracking performance by up to 2.5x while occasionally displaying instability on dense views
+- relative pose priors improve sparse-view performance by up to 2.5x while occasionally displaying instability on dense views
-  - additional filtering based on correspondences improves pose reliability, but has to be configured manually and is not scalable
+  - additional filtering based on the number or confidence of correspondences improves pose reliability, but requires manual tuning and is not scalable.
+Selecting reliable correspondences dynamically is a promising research direction
-- dense motion cues (RGB flow, event flow) are more reliable and robust than sparse matches on textureless scenes
+- dense motion cues (RGB flow, event flow) outperform point matching in quality and robustness when both are paired with PnP for pose estimation, especially in textureless scenes
+- deblurring with EDI introduces artifacts that substantially harm camera tracking performance
+- limited generalization of event-based deep learning models bottlenecks downstream applications due to unreliable events priors.
+Creating a large-scale high-quality synthetic dataset for training such models is an important milestone for building real-world solutions with event cameras

 What didn't work:

-- explicit reprojection-based pose supervision fails without sufficient high-quality correspondences
 - learning-based dense flow from events is promising but currently bottlenecked by generalization and data scarcity
   - contrast maximization for optical flow lags behind deep learning approaches in both quality and efficiency
+- explicit reprojection-based pose supervision fails without sufficient high-quality correspondences
-- distilling a foundational RGB flow model [3] to event inputs on EventReplica/DEVD datasets [1] lacks data to generalize well
+- distilling a foundational RGB flow model [3] to event inputs on EventReplica/DEVD datasets [1] following the approach of [10] lacks data to generalize well
+  - collecting a large-scale synthetic dataset for pre-training should mitigate this problem
 - improving reconstruction quality with a constrast maximization loss
   - event prior is already present by means of the brightness loss